pepstock-org/Charba-Wiki/docs/charts/Bar.md

 | barPercentage | The percent (0-1) of the available width each bar should be within the category width.
 1.0 will take the whole category width and put the bars right next to each other.
 | barThickness | The width of each bar in pixels.
 | categoryPercentage | The percent (0-1) of the available width each category should be within the sample width.
+| grouped | Should the bars be grouped on index axis.<br/>When `true`, all the datasets at same index value will be placed next to each other centering on that index value.<br/>When `false`, each bar is placed on its actual index-axis value.
 | maxBarThickness | The maximum bar thickness, to ensure that bars are not sized thicker than this.
 | minBarLength | Set this to ensure that bars have a minimum length in pixels.